rmetzler/bliki/wiki/git/config.md

 * `git config push.default simple` - the default behaviour (called `matching`) of an unqualified `git push` is to identify pairs of branches by name and push all matches from your local repository to the remote.
-Given that branches have explicit "upstream" configuration identifying which, if any, branch in which, if any, remote they're associated with, this is dumb.
+Given that branches have explicit “upstream” configuration identifying which, if any, branch in which, if any, remote they're associated with, this is dumb.
 The `simple` mode pushes the current branch to its upstream remote, if and only if the local branch name and the remote branch name match _and_ the local